 • Full bike transport from Halton Haven Hospice to the start and from route finish in Paris back to the Hospice– if required

-• As part of the event package you will receive 3 meals a day plus 2 ‘water stops’ on the ride, which include water and high energy drinks and snacks.
+• As part of our service you will receive 3 meals a day plus 2 ‘water stops’ on the ride, which include water and high energy drinks and snacks.
 Lunch is provided by Chapeau Catering with plenty of nutritious food to keep you going!

 • Complete transport of luggage between hotels during the ride.